etcetra7n/ccon/README.md

 # Ccon

-Ccon (Copy CONtent) (pronounce 'see-kon') is a small software that can copy a file into your clipboard
+Ccon (Copy CONtent) (pronounce 'see-kon') is a software that can copy a file into your clipboard

 ```shell
 $ ccon file.txt